-The user is provided two forms of flash protection per 2-KB flash blocks in two pairs of 32-bit wide registers.
+The user is provided two forms of flash protection per 2-KB flash blocks inone pair of 32-bit wide registers.
 The protection policy for each form is controlled by individual bits (per policy per block) in the FMPPEn and FMPREn registers.